Geometry and covariance of symmetric teleparallel theories of gravity: Introduction

 At the same time, one more price to pay for the covariant approach is an action principle with second derivatives of the additional fields $\xi^{\mu}$, and therefore fourth order equations of motion.
-A potential Hamiltonian description of the modified covariantised theory requires then to utilise the Ostrogradski procedure.
+A potential Hamiltonian description of the modified covariantised theory requires then to utilise the Ostrogradski procedure, or alternatively to introduce Lagrange multipliers.
 In comparison with modified metric teleparallel gravity \cite{Golovnev:2021omn}, it is expected to be significantly harder to fully analyse even the set of primary constraints.
+An important feature of the fundamental tetrads we propose is that they allow one to avoid the higher derivatives by explicitly constraining torsion to be zero.

 We structure this manuscript as follows.
 We prepare our conventions and the mathematical background for the symmetric teleparallel geometry in Section \ref{sec:symmtel}.
 We present the derivation of the equations of motion for a general model in Section \ref{sec:EoM}.
 The covariantisation procedure is introduced in Section \ref{sec:cov}, and then we present examples of its usage in a toy model in Section \ref{sec:toy}.
 We present a similar analysis on the well-known $f(\mathbb Q)$ model in Section \ref{sec:fq}.
 Some discussion concerning the implications of the covariant procedure is presented in Section \ref{sec:dis}.
-We end up with the conclusions in \ref{sec:ccl}.
+We end up with the conclusions in Section \ref{sec:ccl}.